Keila-Joa, Estonia Guide

 Day Trips

-Approx. 1 hour 30 minutes by car Immerse yourself in the natural beauty of Lahemaa National Park, a coastal paradise of forests, bogs, and rocky seashores.
-Hike along scenic trails, discover hidden waterfalls, and visit charming fishing villages.
-Lahemaa offers a diverse landscape and a chance to connect with nature.
+Approximately 1 hour 30 minutes by car Immerse yourself in the natural beauty of Lahemaa National Park, a coastal paradise of forests, bogs, and rocky seashores.
+Hike along scenic trails, discover hidden waterfalls, and visit charming fishing villages like Käsmu and Altja.
+Keep an eye out for wildlife, including moose, deer, and various bird species.

 Travel Time